Video Generation Benchmarking Methodology

 We use the following metrics to track quality, performance and price for video generation models.

-ELO is reported separately for each submodality: Text to Video, Image to Video, Text to Video with Audio, and Image to Video with Audio.
-Users in the arena only compare outputs within the same submodality.
+Elo is reported separately for each modality (Text to Video, Image to Video, Video Editing, Text to Video with Audio, Image to Video with Audio, Video Editing with Audio), as Arena matchups only pair outputs from the same modality.

 Price per Minute of Video